-At June's meeting we will discuss the book The Ride of Her Life by Elizabeth Letts.
+At February's meeting we will discuss the book The Personal Librarian, by Marie Benedict and Victoria Christopher Murray.
 Copies of the book are available in the library for check-out.

 Email Carol with any questions firstname.lastname@example.org

 Bestselling historical fiction author Kim Michele Richardson is back with the perfect book club read following Honey Lovett, the daughter of the beloved Troublesome book woman, who must fight for her own independence with the help of the women who guide her and the books that set her free.

 In her twenties, Belle da Costa Greene is hired by J. P. Morgan to curate a collection of rare manuscripts, books, and artwork for his newly built Pierpont Morgan Library.
 Belle becomes a fixture in New York City society and one of the most powerful people in the art and book world, known for her impeccable taste and shrewd negotiating for critical works as she helps create a world-class collection

 But Belle has a secret, one she must protect at all costs.
 She was born not Belle da Costa Greene but Belle Marion Greener.
 She is the daughter of Richard Greener, the first Black graduate of Harvard and a well-known advocate for equality.
 Belle’s complexion isn’t dark because of her alleged Portuguese heritage that lets her pass as white—her complexion is dark because she is African American.

 The Personal Librarian tells the story of an extraordinary woman, famous for her intellect, style, and wit, and shares the lengths she must go to—for the protection of her family and her legacy—to preserve her carefully crafted white identity in the racist world in which she lives.